Leonmail2/Text-Fighters/workplan.md

 5. Develop combat system and write helper functions.
 DONE
 6. Implement turn function that uses combat system helpers.
 DONE
 7. Finalize helper functions for main file.
 DONE
 8. Use all functions to implement the main file.
-TODO
+DONE
 9. Merge dev with master and stable.
 TODO
 10. Remove test.c and other test related content.
 TODO
 11. Update makefile.
 TODO